vinayak1729-web/mlproject/readme.md

 later will do add the data science automation platform

-contine from , time 18.42
+contine from , time 18.42 yup
 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Setup Instructions](#setup-instructions)